barichd/brailleorch/borframework.md

 Translation table
 Used for text translation.
 This can also be seen in Options and Score/Part/Text/Lyrics/Chords management dialogs.

-Add hand change signs for selected passage
-This is for keyboard or harp music.
-See the same item in [section 7.2](#7-2) for details.

 Don't show this dialog (default unchecked)
 Disable this dialog, using options previously set.